 The (very rare) letter zhe has no standard Devanagari representation; it has been made to appear as jh with an underdot.

 Forms like miraa and tiraa (for meraa and teraa ) reflect the shortening of vowels for metrical purposes.

 Traditional Urdu usage frequently has vuh and yih even in plural situations, where modern standard Hindi would have ve and ye .

 There are also some minor technical glitches generated by different browsers.
 Sean has made our system strictly according to the Unicode standard, so it can be expected that these glitches will gradually be fixed.
 For more on technical issues, see Sean’s ‘more information’ page, which will be enhanced over time.

-So please accept my apologies for the odd look of the text in Devanagari.
-I’m hoping that the advantage of receiving accurate, reliable information about what Ghalib actually wrote will more than compensate for the unusual-looking spellings.
-Count on me to keep an eye on the situation and try to figure out the best available options over time.
-For the present, just remember that you’re seeing a sort of transliteration of the Urdu, rather than an attempt at modern standard Hindi spelling.
+So please accept my apologies for any remaining oddities in the Devanagari.
+I’m hoping that in some cases the advantage of receiving accurate, reliable information about what Ghalib actually wrote will more than compensate for the unusual-looking spellings.
+Count on Sean to keep an eye on the situation and try to figure out the best available options over time.
+For the present, just remember that in some cases you may be seeing a direct transliteration of the Urdu, rather than an attempt at modern standard Hindi spelling.